FFTAI/fftai.github.io/docs/concepts/about_gr1.md

 * Robust response to impacts
 * Seamless human-robot collaboration in task execution.

-These capabilities position the Fourier GR-1 as a promising platform for the future of "Embodied AI", which is widely believed to be the next wave of artificial intelligence.
+These capabilities position it as a promising platform for the future of "Embodied AI", which is widely believed to be the next wave of artificial intelligence.
 As a carrier for artificial intelligence to interact with the physical world, embodied intelligence combines artificial intelligence technology with robot entities, so that the "brain" has a disposable, perceivable, interactive, and actionable "body", which brings great convenience and benefits as an important partner and assistant of human beings.

-The Fourier GR-1's scalability lends itself to the validation of various AI models and algorithms, opening up exciting possibilities for applications in industries, rehabilitation, household, and research.
+Furthermore, the Fourier GR robot's inherent scalability positions it as an ideal platform for testing and validating various AI models and algorithms.
+This versatility paves the way for an array of exciting applications across industries, including healthcare, rehabilitation, household assistance, and cutting-edge research.

-<h1>GR-1 Specifications</h1>
+# GR Robot Specifications

 ## Mechanical